 The snuggest possible fit is obtained, and the resulting connection is very secure.

-These are also compressed using the cup-to-cup tool, but its vital that the sleeve is located correctly in the tool.
+These are also compressed using the cup-to-cup crimper, but its vital that the sleeve is located correctly in the tool.

 Its tempting to lay the sleeve in two adjacent cups on one jaw and then operate the tool.